The Case of the Curious Bride: Production

 Warner Bros announced they bought the film rights in May 1934.
-The same month they announced they had purchased the film rights to Captain Blood, which would also star Errol Flynn.
+The same month they announced they had purchased the film rights to Captain Blood, which would star Errol Flynn.
 Warners had earlier bought the rights to Gardner's Case of the Howling Dog and announced they would make the two films with Warren William as Perry Mason, with plans for an additional four films.
 Alan Crosland was originally announced as director but the job eventually went to Michael Curtiz.

 Filming started early 1935.
 Errol Flynn, described as an "Irish leading man of the London stage" was signed in February.

 Reception

 The Chicago Daily Tribune praised the film's "laudable speed and suspense".
 The Los Angeles Times liked William's performance but thought his character "was almost too darn clever."

 Filmink magazine said "The film is mostly worth seeing for the novelty of" Flynn's "American debut and seeing the serious-in-the-books-and-the-TV-series Perry Mason transmorphed into a wacky screwball hero."